-Apprentice Lineman.
-These evaluations shall be made by the Utility who will consult with Work Leaders and Journeyman Lineman of the crew in which the apprentice has worked in order to secure such information as may be necessary to complete the evaluation.
+Evaluations shall be made every three (3) months of an Apprentice Lineman.
+These evaluations shall be made by the Joint Training Committee who will consult with Work Leaders and Journeyman Lineman of the crews in which the Apprentice has been working.

 - 3. For the first six months, an apprentice's overtime will be charged to the groundhand overtime list.
 He may be called in as a helper or an apprentice depending on the job or emergency situation. - 4.
 Apprentices shall be rotated as often as practicable in order to offer varied experiences to the individual. - 5.
-Quarterly meetings shall be held between the Utility and the Union for the purpose of discussion problems that arise in the administration of the apprenticeship program.
+Quarterly meetings shall be held between the Utility and the Union for the purpose of discussing problems that arise in the administration off the apprenticeship program.

 - 6. Apprentices shall not handle or work on hot primary circuits during their first year of apprenticeship. - 7.
-Employees or new hirees shall be prequalified before being admitted to the Lineman Apprenticeship Program.
+Employees or new hires shall be prequalified before being admitted to the Lineman Apprenticeship Program.
 After a one-year period, any apprentice who is unqualified to continue in the apprenticeship shall be removed from the program. - 8.
-An employee's line of progression in the line department shall be Groundhand, Apprentice Lineman (Lineman-Helper), Lineman, and Work Leader. - 9.
+An employee's line of progression in the line department shall be Groundhand, Apprentice Lineman (Lineworker-Helper), Lineman, and Work Leader. - 9.
 Apprentice time may be extended if any employee has lost time due to prolonged illness or injury.
 However, seniority as a lineman shall not be lost when said apprentice becomes a lineman and his seniority position shall be so adjusted at that time.